Camping & Lodging - Maui

 Both of the Maui Parks, Polipoli Spring State Recreation Area and Waiʻānapanapa State Park offer tent camping in addition to cabin lodging.
 Waiʻānapanapa State Park is also the only State Park in Hawaiʻi that has a small area designated for camper vans.

 Two Maui parks offer housekeeping cabins.
 These cabins consist of units with a kitchen-living room, a bathroom, and 1 or 2 bedrooms.
-Each unit is furnished with bedroom and kitchen furniture, electric stovetop, microwave, refrigerator, hot shower, bathroom, dishes, and cooking and eating utensils (recommend bringing your own).
+Each unit is furnished with bedroom and kitchen furniture, electric stovetop, microwave, refrigerator, hot shower, bathroom.
+You must bring your own bedding, dishes, and cooking and eating utensils.
 Fireplaces or electric heating are provided in cold mountain areas.

 - Polipoli Spring State Recreation Area has a single cabin for rent at a high elevation on the slopes of Haleakala Volcano.
 The single cabin accommodates a maximum of 8 persons.
 No electricity, refrigerator or linen is available.